xuankimtran/docs-1/pages/katalon-studio/docs/git-integration-submodules.md

 └── thumbnail@2x.png
 ```

-We want to add an Excel custom keyword library to the `Keywords` folder as a Git submodule.
+We want to add a custom keyword library to the `Keywords` folder as a Git submodule.

 Follow these steps: